-- (1) Calculated as the difference between the market value of the common shares subject to option at close on the day of vesting, and the option exercise price for common shares. - (2) Helix does not offer a non-equity incentive compensation plan for its non-management directors. - (3) Mr. Orlowski stepped down from the Board effective February 5, 2019.
+(1) Calculated as the difference between the market value of the common shares subject to option at close on the day of vesting, and the option exercise price for common shares.

+- (2) Helix does not offer a non-equity incentive compensation plan for its non-management directors. - (3) Mr. Cacek stepped down from the Board effective October 9, 2019.
+In his place, Mr. Fafara was appointed director, effective as of the same date. - (4) Mr. Orlowski stepped down from the Board effective February 5, 2019.
 In his place, Mr. Gabor was appointed director, effective February 7, 2019.

-No non-management directors exercised Options in the course of fiscal 2018 and no gains were realized as a result of any such exercise.
+No non-management directors exercised Options in the course of fiscal 2019 and no gains were realized as a result of any such exercise.
 For additional information relating to Helix's Equity Compensation Plan, see "Executive Compensation - Compensation Discussion and Analysis - Compensation Elements and Mix", above.